interval1066/interp/windows/README.md

 D:\blap\dorp\blop> vcpkg install libconfig:x64-windows

 That should be all you need to do.
-In visual studio look at the include list in filesys.h; line 7 should be the include for linconfig.h.
+In visual studio look at the include list in filesys.h; line 7 should be the include for libconfig.h.
 If its not underlined then the project is probably ready to build.